damiencurtis/notion-ui-optimizer/README.md

 Versioning follows semantic rules within the script metadata.

 ## Known Limitations

+- Occasionally, the script does not execute on the first page load and may require a manual refresh.
-UI element selectors rely on Notion’s current DOM structure, which may change and break the script.
+- UI element selectors rely on Notion’s current DOM structure, which may change and break the script.

-The script currently only supports English UI labels.
+- The script currently only supports English UI labels.

-Some UI updates might not be instant if Notion changes how sections load.
+- Some UI updates might not be instant if Notion changes how sections load.

+## Issues
+If you encounter any problems or bugs, please report them on the [GitHub Issues page](https://github.com/damiencurtis/notion-ui-optimizer/issues).

 ## Contributing
 Contributions, issues, and feature requests are welcome!
 Please open an issue or submit a pull request.